mmoole/language-ptc-pro/README.md

 ## Notes

-The package currently supports lines that begin with `#` as comments.
+The package currently supports lines that begin with `#` and `!` as comments.

 Be aware that Creo mostly needs configuration files encoded not in UTF-8 but in ANSI.
+In Atom you can use the package [auto-encoding](https://atom.io/packages/auto-encoding) to make it automatically detect and not assume UTF-8.

 ## How to install